patrigg/Layered-3D-Display-Case/README.md

 If everything worked out, your prototype should look something like the one shown here: https://raw.githubusercontent.com/patrigg/Layered-3D-Display-Case/master/pictures/prototype.jpg

+[1] P. Bader, S. Schneegass, N. Henze, V. Schwind, and K. Wolf, “A Mobile See-through 3D Display with Front- and Back-touch,” in Proceedings of the 8th Nordic Conference on Human-Computer Interaction: Fun, Fast, Foundational, New York, NY, USA, 2014, pp. 1063–1066. http://doi.acm.org/10.1145/2639189.2670276

-[1] P. Bader, V. Schwind, N. Henze, S. Schneegass, N. Broy, A. Schmidt, “Design and Evaluation of a Handheld Layered 3D Display with Touch-Sensitive Front and Back,” in Proceedings of the 8th Nordic Conference on Human-Computer Interaction: Fun, Fast, Foundational, to appear, http://dx.doi.org/10.1145/2639189.2639257.
+[2] P. Bader, V. Schwind, N. Henze, S. Schneegass, N. Broy, and A. Schmidt, “Design and Evaluation of a Layered Handheld 3D Display with Touch-sensitive Front and Back,” in Proceedings of the 8th Nordic Conference on Human-Computer Interaction: Fun, Fast, Foundational, New York, NY, USA, 2014, pp. 315–318. http://doi.acm.org/10.1145/2639189.2639257